How It Works

 Eliminates Sound Transmission

-Add WallDamp between studs and drywall to dampen the otherwise free vibration of the drywall that is suspended between the studs.
-Ever knock on the wall to find the stud?
+Add WallDamp between studs and drywall to damp the otherwise free vibration of the drywall that is suspended between the studs.
+Have you knocked on a wall to find the stud?
 That hollow sound between studs is the bending vibration of the drywall and is what transmits sound through the wall.
 WallDamp on the stud face is distorted by this vibration action and absorbs energy out of the vibration.
-Add Walldamp between adjacent layers of double drywall to dramatically dampen drywall vibration.
+Add Walldamp between adjacent layers of double drywall to dramatically reduce drywall vibration.

 Eliminates Wall & Ceiling Shudder